Abarna28/final_reporting_project/README.md

 Final Reporting Project — ELT Pipeline (Airflow, dbt, Postgres, Open-Meteo)

-Summary
+Summary:

-This repository implements an end-to-end ELT pipeline that processes raw restaurant and order datasets, fetches hourly weather data via Airflow, loads all data into Postgres, and transforms it into clean, analytics-ready reporting tables using dbt.
+This repository implements an end-to-end ELT pipeline that ingests raw restaurant/order data, fetches hourly weather metrics using Airflow, loads all data into Postgres, and transforms it into clean, analytics-ready reporting tables using dbt.

-The objective is to produce a unified reporting model that allows the business to evaluate daily performance and understand relationships between sales, platform data, ratings, rank, and weather conditions.
+The final objective is to deliver a reporting model that helps the business analyze daily performance and understand relationships between:

+1.sales & orders

+2.listings, outlets, org, platform

+3.ratings and ranking

+4.weather conditions

 Project Objectives (Based on Assessment Requirements)
 - Clean, standardize, and deduplicate raw CSV data.